Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

 Let $\cC$ be a $\STC$ in $\STC_\xi(0,t)$ having diameter larger than $D$.
 There exists $s\leq t$ and $\cC'$ a $\STC$ in $\STC_\xi(0,s)$ such that

 \end{lemma} The hypothesis on the initial $\STC$ present in $\xi$ implies that

 Therefore, if

-then, by lemma~\ref{reason}, there exists a random time $T\leq \tau_\beta$ and $\cC\in \STC_\xi(0,T)$ such that
+then, by Lemma \ref{reason}, there exists a random time $T\leq \tau_\beta$ and $\cC\in\STC_\xi(0,T)$ such that

-Let $\Phi$ be the smallest $n$ dimensional box such that
+Let $\Phi$ be the smallest $n$-dimensional box such that

-With the help of lemma~\ref{cresSTC}, we observe that the box $\Phi$ is crossed by a $\STC$ before time $\tau_\beta$, where the meaning of ``crossed'' is explained next. \definition An $n$ dimensional box $\Phi$ is said to be crossed by a $\STC$ before time $t$ if, for the dynamics restricted to $\Phi\times \L^{d-n}(\ln\beta)$ with initial configuration $\xi$ and $n\pm$ boundary condition, there exists $\cC$ in $\STC_\xi(0,t)$ whose projection on the first $n$ coordinates intersects two opposite faces of~$\Phi$. \enddefinition With this definition, we have
+With the help of Lemma \ref{cresSTC}, we observe that the box $\Phi$ is crossed by a $\STC$ before time $\tau_\beta$, where the meaning of ``crossed'' is explained next.

+\begin{definition} An $n$-dimensional box $\Phi$ is said to be crossed by a $\STC$ before time $t$ if, for the dynamics restricted to $\Phi\times \L^{d-n}(\ln\beta)$ with initial configuration $\xi$ and $n\pm$ boundary condition, there exists $\cC$ in $\STC_\xi(0,t)$ whose projection on the first $n$ coordinates intersects two opposite faces of~$\Phi$. \end{definition}